-- 1. In the Project window, right-click the System Definer 1 node, and select Create New Successor > Equilibrium Calculator. - 2.
-In the Configuration window, set Temperature to Celsius and enter 300. - Under Calculation Type, select One axis.
+- In the Project window, right-click the System Definer 1 node, and select Create New Successor > Equilibrium Calculator. - 2.
+In the Configuration window, set Temperature to Celsius and enter 300. - 3.
+Under Calculation Type, click One axis.

 You now want to find the phases present around 350 °C. - 4.
 Under Axis Definitions, enter the Temperature range from Min 300 to Max 700.
 Keep the default values for everything else.
 The system is now defined. - 5.
-Right-click the Equilibrium Calculator node and select Create New Successor > Plot Renderer. - 6.
-In the Project window, right-click the Plot Renderer 2 node you just created and select Perform Now.
+Right-click the Equilibrium Calculator node and select Create New Successor > Plot Renderer. - In the Project window, click the Plot Renderer 2 node you just created.
+In the Configuration window, set the X-axis variable for Temperature to Celsius.
+Then right-click the Plot Renderer 2 node select Perform Now.
 Or click Perform at the bottom of the Configuration window.